linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 03 - How Securities Are Traded.md

 The advantage of this model is that an attractive target can be taken public much faster, with less information disclosure, and at lower cost than in a traditional IPO.
 In addition, as an already publicly traded firm, the SPAC is allowed to make more extensive business projections than would be permitted for a firm engaged in a traditional IPO.

 Usually, when the SPAC identifies its target, it raises additional funds to help finance the takeover.
-For example, Virgin Galactic was acquired by the SPAC Social Capital Hodosophia, which had previously raised  $674 million.
-But the head of the SPAC invested an additional$ 100 million in Virgin.
+For example, Virgin Galactic was acquired by the SPAC Social Capital Hodosophia, which had previously raised  \$674 million.
+But the head of the SPAC invested an additional\$ 100 million in Virgin.

 Founders and early investors in a SPAC usually receive special compensation.
 For example, they are granted options to buy additional shares of the merged firm at attractive prices.
 The sponsor of the SPAC also usually receives shares in the merged firm.
 Moreover, they have the right to withdraw their funds before a deal goes through, which limits their risk.
 The fraction of the firm offered to insiders at advantageous prices can be large, for example, as high as  $20\%$ .
 This means that the SPAC sponsors can make large profits even if the outside investors in the SPAC fare poorly.